Tourism resuming in West Maui near Lahaina as hotels and timeshare properties welcome visitors

-HONOLULU -- The area around the Maui town largely destroyed by wildfire two months ago was scheduled to welcome back travelers on Sunday as the mayor and Hawaii’s governor pushed ahead to restart tourism to boost the economy despite opposition from some Lahaina residents.
+HONOLULU -- The area around the Maui town largely destroyed by wildfire two months ago began welcoming back travelers on Sunday after the mayor and Hawaii’s governor pushed ahead to restart tourism to boost the economy despite opposition from some Lahaina residents.

 Five hotels in West Maui were accepting reservations again, according to their websites and the Maui Hotel and Lodging Association.
 In addition, eight timeshare properties — in which visitors have an ownership stake in their room — were opening across the region early this month, including some a few miles from the devastation.